kudan-eu/KdImageTrack/README.md

 The Kudan C++ library for the detection and tracking of markers

+KdImageTrack is released under GPL V3 see KdImageTrack-gpl.txt for details.
+KdImageTrack dependencies and their licenses are listed under KdImageTrack-dependencies.txt.

 ## Getting Started

 These instructions will get a copy of the project up and running on your local machine for development purposes.